mmsikora/python-oauth2-flask/README.md

-# Otka Python3 OAuth2 Flask Application
+# Okta Python3 OAuth2 Flask Application

 This project is a light weight flask web application used to demonstrate the use of OAuth2 Tokens from an Okta provider.